 Before these electronic traction control systems were introduced there was a more primitive form of traction control fitted to some vehicles, which was a limited-slip differential, or Positraction, as it was sometimes referred to.

 These systems mechanically transferred power to the rear wheel that had the most traction on the rear axle, and they would often be employed on powerful rear-drive cars.
 This would help to limit wheel spin, but it couldn’t eliminate it completely.
 Some front and rear-drive vehicles still employ limited-slip differentials, but they now tend to work in conjunction with an electronic traction control system.

 Modern traction control systems are not always limited to braking the wheels as that’s not enough to prevent wheel spin in some cases, so engine braking is also used to make some of the systems we have today so effective.

-Although traction control can reduce or even eliminate wheel spin, what it won’t do is stop a vehicle getting stuck in the snow, sand or mud.
-Some people mistakenly think the system will do this, but they are mistaking increasing traction from controlling it.
+Although traction control can reduce or even eliminate wheel spin, what it won’t do is stop a vehicle from getting stuck in the snow, sand, or mud.
+Some people mistakenly think the system will do this, but they are mistaking increasing traction for controlling it.
 Traction control makes the most of what traction is available, but it can’t create traction when there isn’t any.

 When is traction control useful?

 The most obvious time traction control is useful to have on a vehicle is when you’re driving on a slippery surface such as a wet road or when there’s snow or ice around.
 However, traction control will also prevent wheelspin under acceleration on a dry road if too much power is applied too quickly.

 If you have a car with masses of horsepower and you put your foot straight to the floor, without traction control you’d get wheel spin and potentially damage your tires.
 In some cases though, a driver might not want traction control to operate in that way, and that’s why there’s often an on/off button for traction control.